flint-crew/flint/docs/quickstart/sky_model.md

 ### `hyperdrive` style

-[`hyperdrive` is extremely efficent calibration utility developed for the MWA](https://github.com/MWATelescope/mwa_hyperdrive).
+[`hyperdrive` is extremely efficient calibration utility developed for the MWA](https://github.com/MWATelescope/mwa_hyperdrive).
 Although ASKAP is obviously not MWA, under some conditions it is possibly to use `hyperdrive` to calibrate ASKAP measurement sets.
-There are some technical considerations that sometimes prohibit this, but whne it works it is extremly speedy.
+There are some technical considerations that sometimes prohibit this, but when it works it is extremely speedy.

 There are a number of formats that `hyperdrive` supports when specifying a sky-model.
 In `flint` we choose to output sources in a `yaml` style format, when each component is described as a record in a fairly flat schema.
 [See their description page for more information.](https://mwatelescope.github.io/mwa_hyperdrive/defs/source_list_hyperdrive.html)